MRU-CSIS-3512-202201-001/asg-02-instructions/milestone-03.md

 ### Client-Side Registration Form Validation

-Form validation is fundamental for any site that uses forms - and ours does.
+Form validation is fundamental for any site that uses forms - and your site does.

-Validation typically happens on two fronts: the front-end, where JavaScript is used to provide feedback to the user as the form is being filled out, and again on the back-end, in case JavaScript is turned off.
+Validation typically happens on two fronts: the front-end, where JavaScript is used to provide feedback to the user as the form is being filled out, and again on the back-end, in case JavaScript is turned off and as a preventive measure to make sure no naughty data gets into our databases.

 For this milestone, you're going to get front-end validation working.
 This means that these requirements will all be done using JS code.
 No PHP.